prebid/prebid-server-java/docs/config-app.md

 - `external-url` - the setting stands for external URL prebid server is reachable by, for example address of the load-balancer e.g. http://prebid.host.com.
 - `admin.port` - the port to listen on administration requests.

-## Auction (Legacy)
-- `default-timeout-ms` - this setting controls default timeout for /auction endpoint.
-- `max-timeout-ms` - this setting controls maximum timeout for /auction endpoint.
-- `timeout-adjustment-ms` - reduces timeout value passed in legacy Auction request so that Prebid Server can handle timeouts from adapters and respond to the request before it times out.

 ## Default bid request
 - `default-request.file.path` - path to a JSON file containing the default request